acroy/Quantum.jl/docs/docs.md

 	*(a::State, b::State)
 		vector multiplication between `a` and `b`

-These aren't all of the functions that states support, but for now let's explore the different kind of products between two states.
+These aren't all of the functions that states support (additive operations, in particular, are covered in the section on DiracVectors), but for now we'll examine the different kind of products between two states.